Procrastination is a protest! ... against discomfort.

 Another thing that happens in our brain when we are stressed, nervous, anxious is that the amygdala perceives the study task as a threat and will activate a threat removal response.
 Researchers have used the term ‘amygdala hijack’ to describe the extreme of when our emotions completely hijack any reason or rationality.

-The problem with procrastination is that it increases anxiety, nervous tension and stress, which puts us at greater risk of amygdala hijack, can make us sick and is linked to poorer grades!
+The problem with procrastination is that it increases anxiety, nervous tension and stress, which puts us at greater risk of amygdala hijack, can make us sick and is linked to poorer performance!

 Three different types of Procrastination Thinking: